amanmadov/msin616-final-project/README.md

 <br/>

 The library issues library cards to people who wish to borrow books from the library.
-The library keeps a list of each borrower by storing the card id, borrower name, address, phone number, birthdate, date the card was issued, balance due.
-A card expires ten years from the time it is issued.
+The library keeps a list of each borrower by storing the `card id`, `borrower name`, `address`, `phone number`, `birthdate`, `date the card was issued`, `balance due`.
+A card expires `ten years` from the time it is issued.
 If a person is less than 18 years old, then the library will also keep information about the Borrower’s parent or legal guardian such as name, address, phone number.
 A person can have only one valid library card at a given time.
 A person can’t be issued a new library card, if he owes money on an expired card.